What is an anogenital wart?

 An anogenital wart is a common superficial skin lesion in the anogenital area caused by specific human papillomavirus (HPV) types.
 Anogenital warts are also called condyloma acuminatum, genital warts, and venereal warts.

-What are anogenital warts?
+What causes anogenital warts?

-What is the human papillomavirus?
+What is a human papillomavirus?

 - At least 75% of sexually active adults have been infected with at least one type of anogenital HPV at some time in their life.

 - HPV infects keratinocytes in the skin and epithelial cells in mucosa and stimulates them to proliferate, causing a visible lesion.

 - HPV infection can be latent, not developing into visible warts.
 Subclinical infection may show up on a cervical smear.